Snorkeling: Full-face snorkel mask

 As a result of a short period with an unusually high number of snorkeling deaths in Hawaii there is some suspicion that the design of the masks can result in buildup of excess CO_{2}.
 It is far from certain that the masks are at fault, but the state of Hawaii has begun to track the equipment being used in cases of snorkeling fatalities.
 Besides the possibility that the masks, or at least some brands of the mask, are a cause, other theories include the possibility that the masks make snorkeling accessible to people who have difficulty with traditional snorkeling equipment.
 That ease of access may result in more snorkelers who lack experience or have underlying medical conditions, possibly exacerbating problems that are unrelated to the type of equipment being used.

 During the 2019–20 coronavirus pandemic related shortages, full-face snorkel masks were adapted to create oxygen dispensing emergency respiratory masks by deploying 3D printing and carrying out minimal modifications to the original mask.
 Italian healthcare legislation required patients to sign a declaration of acceptance of use of an uncertified biomedical device when they were given the modified snorkel mask for respiratory support interventions in the country's hospitals.
 France's main sportwear and snorkel masks producer Decathlon paused its sale of snorkel masks, redirecting them instead toward medical staff, patients and 3D printer operations.

+On 29 October 2024, the British Standards Institution published the world's first national standard on full-face snorkel masks.